phemidawhiz/angular_udemy_refresher/README.md

-# Udemy
+# Angular refresher course

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23 following the angular refresher section of native script course on udemmy.
+You can actually learn by checking the commits and PRs

 ## Development server